782618297/io_scene_scs/Conversion-Helper.md

 ### Custom Paths Usage

 Custom Paths are holding list property for multiple custom paths you want to convert at the same time.
 Use this custom paths if you want to merge resources from 2 or more different mods of yours.
+Example usage is shown in [[Intended-Workflow#usual mod combined with dependency mod using custom paths]]

 On the side of the list you can find operators for managing your custom paths:
 * **[[images/SCS_Tools_Conv_Hlpr_Add_Cstm_Path.png]]** - opens file selector where you should browse for new custom path you want to use.